Get Involved!

 Wellness Club

-This club promotes projects that discourage destructive behavior and promotes positive choices and decision making.
+This club promotes projects and activities that encourage positive choices and decision-making.

 World Language Club